1. Does Cayman Islands have a sanctions regime in place?

 It is a criminal offense to breach an obligation under a relevant sanctions measure without an appropriate license or authorization.
 The penalties for breaching sanctions can vary across the various regimes.
 However, in general terms, any individual found guilty of an offense shall be liable on conviction to a fine or imprisonment or both.
 Entities acting in breach of financial sanctions can also commit a criminal offense and be liable to a fine.
 Where an offense has been committed by a body corporate and is proven to have been committed with the consent or connivance of, or neglect on the part of, a director, manager, secretary or similar officer of the body corporate (or anyone purporting to act in any such capacity), that individual is guilty of an offense (as well as the body corporate) and may be proceeded against accordingly.
 On conviction of an offense under the Terrorism Law (2017 Revision) for dealings with a terrorist organization, an entity is liable to a fine and an individual is liable to a fine or imprisonment or both.

-9. Who are the relevant regulators in Australia and what are their contacts?
+9. Who are the relevant regulators in Cayman Islands and what are their contacts?

 Cayman Islands Monetary Authority

 The Cayman Islands Monetary Authority (CIMA) has overall responsibility for the Cayman Islands’ policy on and implementation of sanctions and embargoes.
 It is responsible for ensuring that regulated firms have adequate systems and controls to comply with sanctions requirements.
 Six Cricket Square PO Box 10052 Grand Cayman KY1 – 1001 Cayman Islands T: (+1) 345 949 7089 F: (+1) 345 946 9730 E: See website and drop-down menu for all of CIMA’s divisions, each of which has its own telephone number and fax number W: www.cima.ky

 The Cayman Islands Institute of Professional Accountants (CIIPA)